 - Making sure your menus are easy to use

 - Taking advantage of contrast and white space to highlight key sections

 - Not burying important content or elements where users might miss them

 It’s important to understand that a lot of users won’t spend time poring over every pixel on your website.
 In fact, studies show that most visitors skim through websites, which is precisely why a lot of the advice we’ve gone over focuses on making key elements stand out visually.

 You can use any font you want on your website.
 However, not all fonts are equally readable, which is critical from a web design standpoint.

 For your website’s content, we recommend sticking to classical, safe choices such as Arial, Georgia, Trebuchet, and Verdana.
 The default fonts that WordPress uses are all great choices for publishing highly-readable content.
 However, the CMS also enables you to use third-party fonts if you want to spice things up.

-Design Your WordPress Website with WP Engine
+Embark on Your WordPress Web Design Journey with WP Engine

 Your website’s appearance can play a significant role in how likely visitors are to engage with its content.
 Of course, design isn’t the only thing that can help you ‘hook’ visitors and keep them coming back.